 Important public spaces, both indoor and outdoor, should benefit from the sun.

-Rain and snow shelter should be provided in high use areas around entrances, and where heavily travelled pedestrian routes run parallel to building façades.
+Rain and snow shelter should be provided in high-use areas around entrances, and where heavily travelled pedestrian routes run parallel to building façades.

-5. Identifiable Building Entrances
+5. Building Entrances

-Façade projects should help building entrances become easily identifiable, and should address the "Main Streets" in given community.
+Façade projects should help building entrances become easily identifiable and should address the "Main Streets".

-All improved building entrances should satisfies the standards for accessibility stated in the Ontario with Disability Act (ODA).
+All improved building entrances should satisfy the standards for accessibility stated in the Accessibility for Ontarians with Disabilities Act (AODA).

 With façade treatments, building entrances should be ordered with the most important entry addressing the main avenue of approach.
 All building faces adjacent to major public open spaces and thoroughfares should have entrances that are clearly identified.